arbll/dofus-key-finder/README.md

   -subareas string
         SubAreas to be used for data source. ex: -subareas=275,276
 ```
+If you have some troubles, you can look at the [issue tracker](https://github.com/Omen-/dofus-key-finder/issues).
 ## Precision

 The tool will get you the correct key arround 96% percent of the time (tested on the known keys).
 It is not possible in my opinion to go any further than that.